Fremy-Speeddraw/BPSR-Meter/README.md

 # BPSR Meter

 BPSR Meter is yet another fork of [NeRooNx's BPSR Meter](https://github.com/NeRooNx/BPSR-Meter) which is a fork of [MrSnakke](https://github.com/mrsnakke/BPSR-Meter) BPSR-Meter which is a customized version of [Dimole's Star Resonance counter](https://github.com/dmlgzs/StarResonanceDamageCounter).
-I've converted it to using electron vite + tailwind + reack 19 because that's what easier to work with and doesnt hod performance with dom updates, and it also includes typescript support.
+I've converted it to using electron vite + tailwind + reack 19 because that's what easier to work with and doesnt hog performance with dom updates, and it also includes typescript support.

 ## Quick start (Users)